-In addition, the Company supplements these practices with specific initiatives targeted at increasing the number of women in the workplace (particularly in tradesmen and women and apprenticeship roles) and veterans who have service in the Australian Armed Forces.
+In addition, the Company supplements these practices with specific initiatives targeted at increasing the number of women in the workplace (particularly in tradesmen and women and apprenticeship roles) and veterans who have service in the Australian Defence Forces in Australia, and other veterans in the USA.
 The initiatives adopted include:

-- partnerships with TAFEs and Apprentice-Centre to gain access to female apprentices; - Becoming an employee sponsor of Australian Government P-TECH school initiative for Cecil Andrews College, WA; - building relationships with high-schools in the area surrounding the Company's Australian operations in Henderson, Western Australia to provide opportunities to young women as part of encouraging them to select a career in a trade or traineeship; - interaction with universities to assist in presenting the Company as an employer that will provide a career pathway for female engineers and business graduates; - provision of ongoing train ing with management and personnel to help identify any natural gender bias that exists and implement measures to overcome this in areas of recruitment, team dynamics and development opportunities; - implementation of mentoring program for female talent within the business
+- partnerships with TAFEs and Apprentice-Centre to gain access to female apprentices; - secondment of Defence Force personnel in order to provide those personnel with additional training and exposure to an industry workplace, as well as gaining insight into Defence training and expectations; - becoming an employee sponsor of Australian Government P-TECH school initiative for Cecil Andrews College, WA; - building relationships with high-schools in the area surrounding the Company's Australian operations in Henderson, Western Australia to provide opportunities to young women as part of encouraging them to select a career in a trade or traineeship; and - implementation of a graduate program that focuses on gender targets for yearly intake.